It’s nice to say that we’re going to build confidence and responsibility, but what does this mean in practice?

 Here’s a list of three ideas you can try on right away.
 I don’t recommend trying to excel with all three of them, especially not all at once, but try one at a time and see what helps you.

 1. Practice thinking bigger.
-Even though we’re exposed to all sorts of new experiences, skills and personalities through our training, we forget about them pretty quickly and go back to our “little” ways of thinking.
+Even though we’re exposed to all sorts of new experiences, skills and personalities every day, we forget about them pretty quickly and go back to our “little” ways of thinking.
+This is especially true in the Martial Arts.
 So start developing the habit of noticing when you’re shrinking back to your “old” habits and ways of thinking.
-Black Belt expansiveness is far more exciting than White Belt limits.
+In the dojo, we find that Black Belt expansiveness is far more exciting than White Belt limits.
 Not only that, but we need to be careful about “thinking small” – we might accidentally become successful at creating a mediocre life.

 2. Decide in advance.
 One manifestation of this is “visualization”, but what we’re talking about is more closely related to expecting more from ourselves.
-Whether we’re on the mat or off, we can “decide in advance” to approach others with more openness, to push ourselves outside our comfort zone, to try something different.
+We can “decide in advance” to approach others with more openness, to push ourselves outside our comfort zone, to try something different.
 Don’t wait until you’re in a crisis or a difficult situation.
 This stuff has to be planned out beforehand so you have a pool to draw upon.
+And it works well on the mat or off.

 3. Accept 100% responsibility.
 Blaming others does more harm than good.
 The tricky part about this is to accept responsibility even when your logical mind is telling you that someone else is at fault.
 So what are you accepting responsibility for?
 Your own reactions.
 Having great emotional control means acknowledging when something sets you off.
-The classroom is too hot, your partner isn’t paying attention, you’ve run into traffic – these are all very powerful emotional triggers.
+The classroom is too hot, your partner isn’t paying attention, you’ve run into traffic – these are all very powerful emotional triggers in training.
+The same in all the other parts of our lives, whether we’re at home or at the office or out with friends.
 If we’re not looking, it’s easier to tell ourselves a convoluted story than to notice that we’ve let something upset our balance.
 So don’t blame and don’t complain.

 There are other ideas, of course, but these are a good start.